redguava/cliniko-api/readme.md

 guide](https://github.com/redguava/cliniko-api/blob/master/guides/telehealth_links.md)
 for more details.

-Get involved and help make our API better
+Stay up to date and get involved
 -----------------------------------------

-Please give us feedback on how we can make the API better.

-*  Join [Cliniko API Developers Group](https://groups.google.com/a/redguava.com.au/d/forum/cliniko-api) to stay updated with any changes and exchange information with Cliniko API Developers.
+Join [Cliniko API Developers Group](https://groups.google.com/a/redguava.com.au/d/forum/cliniko-api) to stay updated with any changes and exchange information with Cliniko API Developers and others using the API.

-*  For feature requests or bugs please use GitHub issues.
+For feature requests or bugs please use GitHub issues.
 You can also fork this project and send a pull request with any improvements.

-Want to talk to us?
+Need to talk to us privately?
 Send an email through to support@cliniko.com and we'll make sure it gets to the developers.

+**Do not send any real Cliniko API Key to the Google Group, or via email.
+Doing so may result in your application being blocked for security concerns.**